Cyphrme/Coze/README.md

 - `rvk` - Unix timestamp of when the key was revoked.

 Coze explicitly defines a self-revoke method so that third parties may revoke leaked keys.
-Systems storing Coze keys should mark key as revoked when given a self-revoke message.
-Systems may use any non-zero value for `rvk` to denote key revocation and the integer value "1" is suitable to denote revocation.
+Systems storing Coze keys should provide an interface permitting a given Coze key to be mark as revoked by receiving a self-revoke message.
+Self-revokes with future times must immediately be considered as revoked.

 Key expiration policies, such as key rotation, are outside the scope of Coze.
-Self revokes with future times must immediately be considered as revoked.

 ## Supported Algorithms
 - ES224